Activities Menu

 Saturday Morning: Cycle ride

-Start point and routes are organised by members on a weekly basis.
-Starting at 09:00 a.m routes are typically around 40 miles over three hours or so (averaging 14-15 mph).
+Meet 9.00am: Members take turns each week to arrange routes from various locations within a few miles of Egerton village, routes are typically around 40 miles over three hours or so (averaging 14-15 mph).

 Riders need a good standard of cycling fitness and need to be comfortable (or keen to learn) riding in a group on the road.
 Helmets must be worn and lights must be fitted and working.
 Any last minute changes due to weather, illness, acts of God will be communicated by the Whatsapp group message system.